tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 ## RPC

 RPC (Remote Procedure Call) is a communication protocol that allows a client to call a method on a remote server.
-It facilitates communication between distinct processes or systems by enabling them to interact over a network as if they were executing operations within the same local environment.
+It facilitates communication between distinct systems by enabling them to interact over a network as if they were executing operations within the same local environment.
-The requesting process is called the client, and the process that provides the requested service is called the server.
+The requesting system is called the client, and the system that provides the requested service is called the server.

 Here's an overview of how RPC works:
 1. The client sends the request through the client stub.
 2. The client stub marshals the parameters and sends them to the server stub.
 3. The server stub receives the request and unmarshals the parameters.
-4. The server executes the procedure and sends the results back to the server stub.
+4. The server executes the procedure and sends the results back through the server stub.
 5. The server stub marshals the results and sends them back to the client stub.
 6. The client stub receives the results and unmarshals them.